Unit Testing: Is It Worth the Effort?

 If your tests cannot be completed in a few minutes, they are as good as useless.

-If you run your suite once per day, during the night, imagine how many commits were done throughout the day and how difficult it would be to trace back an issue to a specific commit.
+If you run your suite once daily, during the night, imagine how many commits were done throughout the day and how difficult it would be to trace back an issue to a specific commit.

 4.4 Mocking Dependencies